robertzhidealx/cs466-project/README.md

 other websites.

 To run the crawler by itself, use 'python3 webCrawl.py {url}' to crawl websites with default settings.
+This would generate {url}.txt containing 1000 crawled pages, with 3 lines per page.
+The first line contains the url, the second line contains the author and title information, and the third line contains the main body.

-Crawling could also be done from the CLI app.
+Crawling could also be done from the CLI app, generating {url}.latest.txt, again with the format specified previously.

 ### Search Engine